-- Qualified reuse and recycling property. - Qualified second generation biofuel plant property. - Certain qualified property acquired before September 28, 2017. - Certain qualified property acquired after September 27, 2017. - Certain plants bearing fruits and nuts.
+- Qualified reuse and recycling property.

+- Certain qualified property acquired after September 27, 2017.

+- Certain plants bearing fruits and nuts.

 The following discussions provide information about the types of qualified property listed above for which you can take the special depreciation allowance.